text © Don Davis

 different from the ancient powder filled tubes invented by the

-Chinese in the early 1200's A.D.
-One of these new rockets
+Chinese in the early 1200's.
+One of these new rockets climbed

-German Army showed interest in their work with Captain Walter
+Army showed interest in their work with Captain Walter Dornberger,

-Dornberger, head of powder rocket development, visiting their
+head of powder rocket development, visiting their facilities.

-facilities.
-In 1929 Dornberger had been assigned the task, by
+In 1929 Dornberger had been assigned the task, by Army Ordinance

-Army Ordinance development, of developing a rocket capable of
+development, of developing a rocket capable of greater range than

 After spirited debate some of them took the